-Galleries for private clients: events, portraits, weddings
+Galleries for private customers

 Once you have set up a first gallery, it will be easy to reuse the same settings for other clients.